-(e) Milligan West, BC
+(d) Milligan West, BC

-In February 2013, the Company and Serengeti Resources Inc. consolidated certain claims into a single project (50%-50% Joint Venture) "Milligan West", via an amendment to the previous QUEST Joint Venture agreement.
+In February 2013, the Company and Serengeti Resources Inc. consolidated certain claims into a single project (50%-50% Joint Venture) Milligan West+, via an amendment to the previous QUEST Joint Venture agreement.

-As at December 31, 2014, the Company does not intend to actively work on the property and has written-down \$12,989 of acquisition and exploration costs.
+As at December 31, 2014, the Company decided not to actively explore the property and has written-down \$12,989 of acquisition and exploration costs.